 - All pages of the project narrative must use one-inch margins and be numbered according to the prescribed numbering convention.
-(See "Table of Contents" section) - The project statement that appears on the cover sheet must not exceed 100 words. - The abstract must not exceed one page. - Narrative must use line spacing of at least 1.5, and a type size of 12-point font.
-Charts may use single spacing and a type size of 10-point font. - All copies of the proposal should be on standard size $(8\frac{1}{2}" \times 11")$ paper of regular weight. - Bound copies must be stapled in the upper left corner.
-They should not be bound by glue, spirals, wire, clasps, or any other means. - The prescribed coversheet must be the first page of the proposal. - The original coversheet must be signed in blue ink.
-Copies of the coversheet must not be color photocopied. - Application package excluding proposal cover sheet, table of contents, budget narrative, itemized budget form, signed assurances and appendices must not exceed 20 pages.
+(See "Table of Contents" section.) - The project statement that appears on the cover sheet must not exceed 100 words. - The abstract must not exceed one page. - Narrative must use line spacing of at least 1.5 and a type size of 12-point font.
+Charts may use single spacing and a type size of 10-point font. - All copies of the proposal should be on standard size (81⁄2" x 11") paper of regular weight. - Bound copies must be stapled in the upper left corner.
+Copies should not be bound by glue, spirals, wire, clasps, or any other means. - The prescribed coversheet must be the first page of the proposal. - The original coversheet must be signed in blue ink.
+Copies of the coversheet must not be color photocopied. - All tables and charts must follow prescribed formats. - Applicants must submit reasonable budgets based on resources needed to implement projects in each specific teacher collaborative.
+The budget should display a clear link between the specific project activities and the proposed budget items.
+Specifically, the budget should not contain any items that are not detailed in the project narrative.
+The budget narrative must support all costs included in the budget, explain how the costs are determined, and how expenditures fulfill the overall objective of the project.